osm-search/Nominatim/docs/library/Configuration.md

 When using Nominatim through the library, it can be configured in exactly the same way as when running as a service.
-This means that you should have created a [project directory](../admin/Import.md#creating-the-project-directory) which contains all files belonging to the Noinatim instance.
+This means that you should have created a [project directory](../admin/Import.md#creating-the-project-directory) which contains all files belonging to the Nominatim instance.
 It can also contain an `.env` file with configuration options.
-Setting configuration paramters via environment variables works as well.
+Setting configuration parameters via environment variables works as well.

 Configuration options are resolved in the following order: